RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 D	is	incorrect	because	resource	pooling	is	one	of	the	key characteristics	of	cloud	computing	that	relates	to	the	aggregate	system sources	and	their	allocation	among	different	customers	and	services;	it does	not	pertain	to	a	specific	cloud	deployment	model.

-### Question # 36 - Which	of	the	following	concepts	pertains	to	the	ability	to	verify	thatproper	controls	and	policies	are	in	place	on	a	system	or	application?
+### Question # 36 - Which	of	the	following	concepts	pertains	to	the	ability	to	[verify]	that proper	controls	and	policies	are	in	place	on	a	system	or	application?
 A.	Auditability
 B.	Governance
 C.	Regulation